 After power-up and between cycles (after the preceding shutdown) there will always be a five minute compressor (re)start delay imposed.
-With a call for heat pump heating or cooling and before the compressor is turned on, the outdoor fan will run for one minute to assure that the outdoor temperature measurement is close to that of the ambient air.
+With a call for cooling and before the compressor is turned on, the outdoor fan will run for one minute to assure that the outdoor temperature measurement is close to that of the ambient air.
 The compressor will then ramp up to a speed selected by the capacity control scheme.

-The 18 SEER heat pump is a true variable speed unit.
-Normally the heat pump compressor will operate at one of 5 speeds in cooling and 5 in heating, each predetermined for a balance of optimum efficiency and capacity.
+This air conditioner is a true variable speed unit.
+Normally the compressor will operate at one of 5 cooling speeds, each predetermined for a balance of optimum efficiency and capacity.
 The outdoor fan motor will also operate at multiple speeds, following the compressor.

-For either heating or cooling mode, the speeds used will depend on several factors, including:
+The speeds used will depend on several factors, including: